INO-quantum/FPGA-SoC-experiment-control/Windows-DLL/readme.md

 # Windows DLL

-In order do allow a fast and easily revertible transition from the old Viewpoint Systems `DIO64` card to the new FPGA-SoC control system, I provide here a Windows dynamic-link-library (DLL) with the same functions as the library of the original Viewpoint Systems driver.
-By just replacing the old DLL with the new one, any software used to control the old system will be able to control the new FPGA-Soc system with only minor changes.
+In order do allow a fast and easy revertible transition from the old Viewpoint Systems `DIO64` card to the new FPGA-SoC control system, I provide here a Windows dynamic-link-library (DLL) with the same functions as the DLL of the original Viewpoint Systems driver.
+By just replacing the old DLL with the new one, any software used to control the old system will be able to control the new FPGA-SoC system with only minor changes.
 Reverting back to the original control system can be done by switching back to the original DLL.

+As control software we historically use in our laboratories Labview or Labwindows/CVI from National Instruments, but the described exchange of the DLL works for any other software as well.

 > [!TIP]
 > For a fresh install of your control system, the old driver does not need to be installed.
 Just place the 64bit DLL into "C:/Windows/System32".

 Here you find the compiled DLL for [32bit Windows](/Windows-DLL/Windows-DLL-x86) and [64bit Windows](/Windows-DLL/Windows-DLL-x64).
-Since the old DLL was only available for 32bit Windows your old Labview/Labwindows/CVI version must have been also 32bit.
-I provide 3 files, the dynamic link library (.dll), the static link library (.lib), which is needed by LabWindows/CVI and a command-line executable (.exe) which allows you to test the DLL:
+Since the old DLL was only available for 32bit Windows your old control system version must have been also 32bit, but the new one can be also 64bit.
+I provide 3 files, the dynamic link library (.dll), the static link library (.lib), and a command-line executable (.exe) which allows you to directly test the DLL and the communication with the FPGA-SoC board:

     dio64-32.dll
     dio64-32.lib
     Dlltest.exe

-> [!ATTENTION]
+> [!CAUTION]
 > DLLtest.exe can send and execute random data on the board(s)!
 Do not connect real devices on the board while using this software!
 Use `DLLtest.exe -h` to get help on how to use this tool.

 > [!TIP]
-> Since the new control system does not need a driver, there are no constraints anymore on your control computer hardware, software and operating system!
-You can upgrade your computer to 64bit Windows, Linux or MAC (not tested).
+> Since the new control system does not need to install hardware and no driver is needed, there are no constraints anymore on your control computer hardware, software and operating system!
+You can upgrade your computer to 64bit Windows, Linux or MAC[^1].
 You might also consider of using the open and Python-based control platform [labscript-suite](/labscript-suite) for which I provide the necessary Python files.

 In the [source](/Windows-DLL/source) folder you find the source files for the DLL and the Visual Studio 2019 project to generate the DLL.